ChristianSi/lytspel/README.md

   obscure›.
 This spelling is also used in words that are typically spoken with /ju:r/ or /jUr/ in RP, with /Ur/ in GA, e.g. «duering, nuerel» ‹during, neural›.
 * «ur» /3:/ as in «turn, furst, consurn, obzurvaition» ‹...first, concern, observation›.
 This sound only occurs before «r» and can be considered a stronger (and often stressed) variant of the schwa.
-* «yr» is spoken /aI@`/ at the end of words (e.g. «fyr, in'spyr» ‹fire, inspire›), /aIr/ elsewhere (e.g. «vyruss, yreni, spyrel» ‹virus, irony, spiral›)
+* «yr» is spoken /aI@`/ at the end of words (e.g. «fyr, inspyr» ‹fire, inspire›), /aIr/ elsewhere (e.g. «vyruss, yreni, spyrel» ‹virus, irony, spiral›)